What is the Best Brush for Staining Wood? — Use on Decks, Furniture (2023)

 It’s helpful for staining wood of any texture, allowing the stain to penetrate deeply into the grain.
 It’s made specifically for staining decks, and if you buy an extension pole, you can swap out the handle.

-The Wooster Brush Available F5119-4 Bravo Stainer is ideal for those who want to stain large pieces of wood.
-Pick this if you need the right brush that can withstand prolonged exposure to oil-based solvents and maintain its shape.
+I also recommend this for those who want to stain large pieces of wood.
+If you need a brush that can withstand prolonged exposure to oil-based solvents while maintaining its shape, this heavy-duty tool is your best bet.

 2. Perdura Deck BOSS Deck Stain Brush Applicator

-We like the convenient storage case for this fence applicator brush, which is robust and aesthetically pleasing.
+What I find convenient is the robust and visually appealing storage case that comes with this fence applicator brush.
 As a bonus, there is a bottle opener and a brush comb on the key ring.

 3. Linzer 0600 Project Select Premium Stain'N 3550 Paint Brush